 The lack of options can be one of the most frustrating things depending on where you live.
 And, while it might take a little preparation, it’s possible to eat real food on a budget.

 There is no way around it, if you want to eat well and spend less, you are going to have to sit down and create a meal plan for the week.
 Can’t come up with low-cost food options?
-Check out our Budget Dinner Plan where we’ve put together five family dinners for about $50 per week (on average, prices will vary by location and ingredient availability, of course).
+Check out our weekly Dinner Plan where we’ve put together five affordable family dinners a week.

 When meal planning, it’s important to use up as much of the ingredients purchased for the week as possible.
 Leftover tortillas can be used up for lunches, leftover beans from tacos can be used up on salads and so on.